HaroonParvez/Using-Bayesian-Model-Selection-to-Analyse-Raman-Spectroscopic-Data/README.md

 # Bayesian Model Selection for Raman Spectroscopy of *E. coli*

-Final year physics project applying Bayesian statistical model selection to biological spectroscopy data — using a custom implementation of the Bayes Factor Integral (BFI) to determine how many biomolecular components are genuinely supported by noisy, overlapping Raman data, rather than relying on fit quality alone.
+This repository contains the code and data for my third-year final project, where I applied data analysis and Bayesian statistical methods to Raman spectroscopic data from the bacteria E.coli.

+The project focuses on analysing spectral data to identify the biomolecular components that best explain each measurement using the Bayes Factor Integral (BFI).
+By selecting only statistically supported components, the approach improves model reliability while reducing overfitting and demonstrating a practical data-driven decision-making workflow.

 **📄 Read the full report:** [FinalProjectReport_HaroonParvez_220475901.pdf](FinalProjectReport_HaroonParvez_220475901.pdf) — recommended starting point, includes full theory, methodology, results and discussion.

 **💻 Analysis notebook:** [HaroonParvezFinalProject.ipynb](HaroonParvezFinalProject.ipynb) — full code implementation.

 ---